MTV Logo

 Music with a capital letter sounds on the channel.
 The MTV logo shows admiration for magical chords.
-Broadcasts may only cover a small percentage of all the content created in the world, but they do it in style and taste.
+Broadcasts may cover only a small percentage of all the content created in the world, but they do so with style and taste.

 MTV: Brand overview